Dalas121/Heir_2_The_Throne/README.md

 - some kind of smuggling.
 A stealth mission, perhaps? (the player can ofc bypass this by just not playing the scenario)

 [FINISHED] S15: Crossroads (Dalas)
 - 3-skull difficulty.
-Rewards: companion Ulf, Dwarvish Miner(L0 unit, advances to Fighter/Guardsman)
+Rewards: companion Ulf, Dwarvish Digger

 S16: Gryphon Mountain (unassigned)
 - 1-skull difficulty.
 Rewards: Gryphon Rider, Dwarvish Scout